-Camp Erin® South Florida is a FREE, weekend bereavement camp for youth who are grieving the death of a significant person in their lives.
-Children and teens ages 6 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
-Led by bereavement professionals and caring volunteers, campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.
-This camp is offered to families at NO COST.
+Camp Erin is a free overnight weekend bereavement camp for children and teens ages 6 to 17 years old who are grieving the death of a significant person in their lives.
+Camp Erin combines grief education and emotional support with fun traditional camp activities.
+Our compassionate grief professionals and trained volunteers provide a caring and supportive environment for campers to explore their grief, learn essential coping skills, and make meaningful connections with peers their age who are also grieving.

 Camp Erin is named in memory of Erin Metcalf of Woodinville, Washington, a remarkable young woman who developed liver cancer at the age of 15.
 Karen and Jamie Moyer met Erin through Make-A-Wish.